How to Start Training For Rock Climbing

 To start training, you need a training plan

 If you have chosen to write your training plan rather than purchase one or enlist the help of a trainer, try structuring your regimen after something you find online.
 No generic training plan is going to be perfect for you.
 You are a unique climber with unique strengths and weaknesses, so it’s your responsibility to figure out what you want to address during your training.

-For example, if you have an outdoor sport climbing project that you can’t seem to send, you have to do an honest evaluation of your climbing abilities to grasp what needs to improve.
-If you are stuck a crux move that requires a burst of strength, then that indicates power is a weakness.
+For example, if you have an outdoor sport-climbing project that you can’t seem to send, you have to do an honest evaluation of your climbing abilities to grasp what needs to improve.
+If you are stuck on a crux move that requires a burst of strength, then that indicates power is a weakness.
 Another way to investigate what needs strengthening is by isolating each move of the route.
-After attempting to complete the route in isolation, the result is still a lack of energy to get to the top, the conclusion is that power-endurance should be the focal point of your training.
+After attempting to complete the route in isolation, the result is still a lack of energy to get to the top, the conclusion is that power endurance should be the focal point of your training.
 If the crimps on the climb are too small and you can’t hold on, that shows hand strength should be worked on.
-This kind of honest evaluation can help you build out a training plan catered specifically to you and can also give useful insight to a trainer if you choose to go that direction.
+This kind of honest evaluation can help you build out a training plan catered specifically to you and can also give useful insight to a trainer if you choose to go in that direction.

 When training for climbing, consistency is key